Singam II

-Singam II is a 2013 Indian Tamil-language action thriller film written and directed by Hari.
-Produced by Prince Pictures, and distributed by 2D Entertainment, it is a sequel to Singam (2010) and the second installment in the Singam film series.
-The film stars Suriya in the main lead role, alongside Anushka Shetty, Hansika Motwani, Danny Sapani, Mukesh Rishi, Rahman, Santhanam and Vivek.
+Singam II is a 2013 Indian Tamil-language action film written and directed by Hari.
+Produced by Prince Pictures, and distributed by 2D Entertainment, it is a sequel to Singam (2010) and the second installment in the Singam trilogy.
+The film stars Suriya in the main lead role, alongside Anushka Shetty, Hansika Motwani, Danny Sapani, Mukesh Rishi, Rahman, Vivek and Santhanam.
 The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Priyan and V. T. Vijayan.

-Singam II was released on 5 July 2013 and became a commercial success at the box office.
+Singam II was released on 5 July 2013 and became a commercial success.
 A sequel titled Si3 was released on 9 February 2017.

 Plot

-Eight months after killing the extortionist Mayil Vaaganam, (Note: As depicted in Singam.) former police officer Durai Singam goes on an undercover mission working as an NCC master in a Thoothukudi school and studies the illegal activities happening in the city.
+Eight months after killing the extortionist Mayil Vaaganam, (Note: As depicted in Singam.) resigned police officer Durai Singam goes on an undercover mission working as an NCC master in a Thoothukudi school and studies the illegal activities happening in the city.
 The only people who know about the operation are the Chief Minister Kumaravel and Home Minister Ramanathan.
-Sathya is a 12th grade student who falls in love with Singam, though Singam is waiting to marry his lover Kavya.
-Singam's father Soundarapandi is enraged about him leaving the police force, where he also forbids the marriage between Singam and Kavya, as he fears that Kavya's billionaire father Mahalingam might take Singam away to manage his business empire and that Singam will lose respect with his relatives.
+Sathya is a 12th-grade student who falls in love with Singam, though Singam is waiting to marry his lover, Kavya.
+Singam's father, Soundarapandi, is enraged by his leaving the police force and forbids the marriage between Singam and Kavya, fearing that Kavya's billionaire father, Mahalingam, might take Singam away to manage his business empire and that Singam will lose respect among his relatives.

-Susai, a local who works as peon at Singam's school, shows the parts of Thoothukudi and tells about the rogue happenings in those places to Singam.
-Singam requests Ramanathan to transfer his colleagues Erimalai and Damodarai to assist him.
-Singam later learns that Sathya is the niece of an influential crime boss named Thangaraj, who is involved in Financial and Seaway scams.
-Thangaraj is in partnership with Bhai, who controls the southeast coastline of Tamil Nadu.
+Susai, a local who works as a peon at Singam's school, shows the parts of Thoothukudi and tells about the rogue happenings in those places to Singam.
+Singam requests Ramanathan to transfer his colleagues Erimalai and Damodaran to assist him.
+Singam later learns that Sathya is the niece of an influential business magnate and crime boss named Thangaraj, who is involved in financial and seaway scams.
+Thangaraj is in partnership with Bhai, a gangster who controls the southeast coastline of Tamil Nadu.
 Bhai and Thangaraj have connections with the international gangster and drug lord Michael Kong alias Danny.
-Singam does not know about their connection and keeps Bhai in his off-duty surveillance.
+Singam does not know about their connection and keeps Bhai under his off-duty surveillance.
 Due to a verbal fight in a pub, Bhai's chief Saghayam, a drug importer, kidnaps a girl from another caste after her brother insults him, and holds her ransom until sunset.
 This causes riots between both gangs in the city, and Singam's school principal has to close the school for the day.